 keep one’s hands off something: to not touch or be involved in something.

-- Keep your hands off the antiques and just look — I don’t want to have to buy something because you break it.
+- Keep your hands off the antiques—I don’t want to have to buy something because you break it.

 lay a hand on someone: to physically hurt someone.